joaoventura/react-app-start/README.md

 ### Files and folders

-Include your static assets in `app/assets`, your external libraries in `app/lib` and your own code in `app/src`.
+Include your static assets in `app/assets`, your external libraries in `app/lib` and your source code in `app/src`.
 Update the html file at `app/index.html` as needed.

 ### Default gulp task